 "You should move," the blond one said, and something suddenly appeared in his hand – a small Swiss pocketknife.
 Hermione eyed it with alarm.

-"Oh, give it a rest, Malfoy," sighed Trent, rolling his blue eyes.
+"Oh, give it a rest, Malfoy," sighed Trent, rolling his eyes.
 "The compartment across the hall is exactly the same, and you know it."

 "You got a problem?" said a cool voice.
 Hermione glanced up.
 The dark-haired one was talking to her.